Docker Tutorial

 $ docker run -it ubuntu /bin/bash

--t : Allocate a pseudo-tty
+• -t : Allocate a pseudo-tty (gives you a proper terminal)

--i : Keep STDIN open even if not attached
+• -i : Keep STDIN open (lets you type commands)

-$ docker attach container-name/id
+$ docker attach container-name-or-id

 CTRL + p + q